uzzielperez/uzzielperez.github.io/_posts/2021-3-6-Can-Kindness-Survive-in-a-mean-and-hostile-worldP3.md

 P.S.
 I've been listening to so many podcasts on my breaks, I need to dump out my thoughts somewhere or else I'm going to go looney XD I met some nice folks in CMS P5 yesterday during my shift that I thought of writing this...
 How they treated me well as a first-time Technical shifter, which has a story that I'll also include in the final podcast episode!
 Really promoting the final episode!

 Another P.S.: I think it is important for me to clarify that I am not the ultimate arbiter of what is right or wrong, or what is good or bad.
 But I think we all do have some sense of what "agreeable and cooperative behaviors" are although they might still differ in various cultural contexts.

+Another P.S.
+I had to check if I misgendered Nicky Case.
+He had expressed a lack of preference for any pronoun but he identifies as a queer/non-binary.